( En español.)

 Pay a Citation

-NOTE: LICENSE TAG / DECAL violations listed below cannot be paid online.
+NOTE: LICENSE TAG violations listed below cannot be paid online.

 - 10-4-37.1 Enforcement of the Northern Virginia Local Motor Vehicle License Compact

-The City of Alexandria cannot accept online payment for parking citations issued to booted or impounded vehicles or to vehicles cited for failure to display a City vehicle decal (violation code 3-2-336, 10-4-37, or 10-4-37.1).
-The boot or decal violation must be resolved before the parking citation may be paid and verification is currently not automated.
-The vehicle owner or designee may pay in person at City Hall or mail the payment (by check or money order) together with proof that he or she has purchased and paid for the decal.
+The City of Alexandria cannot accept online payment for parking citations issued to booted or impounded vehicles (violation code 3-2-336, 10-4-37, or 10-4-37.1).
+The boot violation must be resolved before the parking citation may be paid and verification is currently not automated.
+The vehicle owner or designee may pay in person at City Hall or mail the payment (by check or money order).
 If the vehicle owner chooses to pay by check or money order, he or she should write the citation number in the memo field.
 Returned checks are subject to a $35 fee in accordance with state law.

 For assistance, please contact the City's Treasury Division by email or by telephone at 703.746.3902.